Become seen as an expert

 I have known people to work on lower budget productions to help out friends, practice with new equipment and work a job role a few ranks above their usually place.
 More than once low budget work has paid off for myself and lead directly to professional paid work.
 Being open to collaboration and helping out friends with projects has a way of paying back and getting yourself more known within the film industry.
 Perhaps saying you will work on an indie production for only a few weeks in a year would be of benefit.
 Make sure your getting something from every low budget job your help out on.
 Being open to collaboration could very well pay off later.

-OK so there is a list of ways you can stand out in film.
+OK so there it is - a list of ways you can stand out in film.
 Focus your job role, show versatility, have a show reel, make the most of your online presence, show off on your CV and keep networking and meeting new people in film.

 These techniques are nothing revolutionary but these simple ideas work.
 Are you having trouble standing out in film, what are your biggest struggles right now with tackling a career in film?